-- Additional provision at lunchtime to support pupils with their well-being.
+Provide additional provision at lunchtime to support pupils with their well-being.

 - Staff salaries (this includes additional staff who have been employed specifically to work with Pupil Premium children, please see below)

-- Additional equipment to support teaching and learning for this group of children.
+Provide additional equipment to support teaching and learning for this group of children.

-- Additional enrichment opportunities for Pupil Premium children.
+Provide additional enrichment opportunities for Pupil Premium children.